M-HT/SR/README.md

 <hr/>

-The projects consists of following subprojects (read the readmes in subproject directories for more information):
+The projects consists of following subprojects (read the readme files in subproject directories for more information):

 * **SR**
   * The static recompiler (for DOS executables) itself.